UPDATE: Hayward Police Release Video From Deadly March Officer-Involved Shooting at Motel 6

 The two other passengers in the suspect vehicle, a man and woman, were not injured and were detained.
 An officer was also transported to a hospital and was treated for minor injuries.
 A firearm was recovered inside the Volvo.

 Prior to the fatal incident, there were at least 12 known robberies since December of 2020 in Hayward, and many more throughout the Bay Area.
 Smith is believed to be involved in at least one of these robberies.
-The investigation is ongoing to determine Smith’s involvement in other robberies in the area.MORE NEWS: Man Who Brandished Butter Knife on SFO-Bound Flight Faces Cocaine Charge
+The investigation is ongoing to determine Smith’s involvement in other robberies in the area.MORE NEWS: Warriors OT Epic at Chase Center Thrills, Disappoints Dubs Fans

 The Alameda County District Attorney’s Office has been notified and is reviewing the incident.
 In accordance with the city of Hayward’s policy, the case will be referred to the California Office of the Attorney General.